briandong/projGen/README.md

   rakefile
 ```

+*Note that multiple cases can run simultaneously based on the same snapshot to improve the simulation efficiency.*

 #### Debug

-To open a verdi session, type:
+To open a verdi session, just type:

 > rake verdi